andrealabelli/Machine-Learning-Project-Fake-Real-News-detection/README.md

 ### Evaluation Metrics
 To measure performance, we used Precision, Recall, and F1-score, which are common in classification tasks.

-- Precision
+- Average precision

 $\large\text{Precision} = \frac{\text{TP}}{\text{TP} + \text{FP}}$

-Measures how many of the articles classified as fake were actually fake.
+Precision measures how many of the articles classified as fake were actually fake.

-- Recall
+- Average recall

 $\large\text{Recall} = \frac{\text{TP}}{\text{TP} + \text{FN}}$

-Measures how many of the actual positives were correctly identified.
+Recall measures how many of the actual positives were correctly identified.

-- F1-score
+- Average F1-score

 $\large F_1 = 2 \cdot \frac{\text{Precision} \cdot \text{Recall}}{\text{Precision} + \text{Recall}}$

-It is the harmonic mean of Precision and Recall.
+F1-score is the harmonic mean of Precision and Recall.

 ## 📊 Results
 - TF-IDF representation consistently produced the best results across all models.